vocalpy/vak/README.md

 [![Build Status](https://github.com/vocalpy/vak/actions/workflows/ci-linux.yml/badge.svg)](https://github.com/vocalpy/vak/actions/workflows/ci-linux.yml/badge.svg)
 [![codecov](https://codecov.io/gh/vocalpy/vak/branch/main/graph/badge.svg?token=9Y4XXB2ELA)](https://codecov.io/gh/vocalpy/vak)

-`vak` is a Python library for bioacoustic researchers studying animal vocalizations such as birdsong, bat calls, and even human speech.
+`vak` is a Python framework for neural network models, designed for researchers studying animal acoustic communication and bioacoustics.
+Many people will be familiar with work in this area on animal vocalizations such as birdsong, bat calls, and even human speech.
+Neural network models have provided a powerful new tool for researchers in this area, as in many other fields.

 The library has two main goals:
 1. Make it easier for researchers studying animal vocalizations to